High Time for a Holiday

 Even Wiz Khalifa at Snoop Dogg’s Wellness Retreat muses, “Why can’t every day be 4/20?”
 It sounded a lot like what you’d expect Linus to say in A Charlie Brown Christmas.

 4/20 isn’t every day yet, but it’s claimed more days of celebration this year than in the past.
 Sure, Snoop Dogg will extend it, but Kevin Smith kicked it off with a show at the Hult Center on April 19 — now 4/20 Eve.
-Some know Smith as Silent Bob or the director of several cult classic films of the 1990s and 2000s, but I’ll always remember him as Chronic from Bluntman and Chronic (referenced in Chasing Amy, Jay and Silent Bob Strike Back and an actual comic series spinoff) and their showdown with Cock Knocker, played by Mark Hamill.
+Some know Smith as Silent Jay or the director of several cult classic films of the 1990s and 2000s, but I’ll always remember him as Chronic from Bluntman and Chronic (referenced in Chasing Amy, Jay and Silent Bob Strike Back and an actual comic series spinoff) and their showdown with Cock Knocker, played by Mark Hamill.
 Before he took the stage at the Hult, he did some exploring in Eugene and shared a Facebook Live video at Spacebuds: The Dispensary.
 Given his career, it’s really no surprise he’s a weed superstar.
 So when he showed up to Spacebuds: The Dispensary, the excitement was reciprocal.
 Many in Eugene were ecstatic to see Smith in a local dispensary and he seemed to be in paradise with all of the sci-fi paraphernalia inside the store — everything from Spaceballs-inspired merchandising to Doctor Who TARDIS.

 There was a sense of Christmas spirit emanating during the 4/20 weekend.
 But it was more than just free swag or weed products offered at a low price.
 It seemed to be about bringing the community together to say: Weed isn’t the boogeyman that’ll be a gateway drug to the hard stuff.